deepinv/deepinv/docs/source/contributing.rst

 Contributing style guides
 -------------------------

-The DeepInverse community maintains a high, opionionated standard of code and docs in order to provide a didactic library that leads the field of imaging, rather than a collection of code files.
+The DeepInverse community maintains a high, opinionated standard of code and documentation in order to provide a didactic library that leads the field of imaging, rather than a collection of code files.
 All contributors are responsible for using their human judgement to uphold this standard, which is especially important in the era of LLM coding.
 The purpose of this style guide is to help any devs (experienced, new, maintainers, LLMs, agents) always stick with best practice while contributing **and** reviewing.